Updated BMW X7 spotted: price, specs and release date

 New BMW X7 facelift interior and infotainment

-No images have surfaced of the new X7’s interior, but there’s a strong chance BMW could fit the updated SUV with the same brand-new iDrive 8 infotainment system as the recently revealed iX and i4 electric cars.
+No images have surfaced of the new X7’s interior, but there’s a strong chance BMW could fit the updated SUV with the same brand-new iDrive 8 infotainment system as you get in the recently revealed iX and i4 electric cars.

 These come with a dual-screen system that features a 12.3-inch digital driver’s display and a 14.9-inch central touchscreen, melded together into one vast widescreen.

 It’s unlikely the X7’s cabin will look dramatically different from the current car, however.
-It’ll still feel very posh and be spacious enough to carry seven people — with the option of two ‘captain’s chairs’ in the middle row if you’re using this as a car to be chauffeured in.
+It’ll still feel very posh and be spacious enough to carry seven people — with the option of two ‘captain’s chairs’ in the middle row (ideal if you prefer to be chauffeured around rather than drive yourself.)

 New BMW X7 facelift engines